An Elementary but Logical Approach to Integration: Null Functions and Null Sets

 For functions $f,g:X \to [-\infty,\infty]$, we write $f\; \mathring{\leq}\; g$ if $[f > g]$ is a null set, which is a semi-order relation among $\overline{\R}$-valued functions with the associated equivalence relation denoted by $f \;\mathring{=}\; g$. {+almost@$f\;\mathring{=}\; g$ almost equality} Note that $f \;\mathring{=}\; g$, i.e., $f \;\mathring{\leq}\; g$ and $g \;\mathring{\leq}\; f$, means that $[f \not= g]$ is a null set.

-More generally a condition $P$ on an element in the base set $X$ of an integral system $(L,I)$ is \textbf{almost}\footnote{This tasteful usage of `almost' originates from H.~Lebesgue's `presque partout'. } satisfied if $X \setminus [P]$ is a null set.
+More generally, given a condition $P$ on elements in the base set $X$ of an integral system $(L,I)$, we say that $P$ is \textbf{almost}\footnote{This tasteful usage of `almost' originates from H.~Lebesgue's `presque partout'. } satisfied if $X \setminus [P]$ is a null set.